FOREX-Euro back around $1.37 as ECB meets again

 $1.37 that could quickly see it back at levels expected to

-weeks that the dollar is on the verge of a push higher, given
+dollar is on the verge of a push higher, given the prospect of

 But the greenback disappointed heavily on similar bets at

-the start of this year and there is little sign yet of such
+the start of this year and there is little sign yet of a move

 "I'm not sure we're quite at that level yet, but above $1.38

-I think might put it back on the bank's radar," Morgan Stanley
+I think might put it back on the bank's radar," said Ian

 "$1.37 is the top of the recent range so I wouldn't be